 Theatre & performance

-Theatre, dance, music, comedy and performance are all in good supply.
+Theatre, dance, music, comedy and performance are all regular fixtures in Cornwall's events calendar.
 Our own on-campus performance venue at AMATA hosts a year-round public calendar of events, including national and international artists, while the Poly offers an exciting and eclectic programme.

-Whether it’s the Princess Pavillions in Falmouth, the Hall for Cornwall in nearby Truro, or the stunning open air theatre, the Minack, you’re never far from an inspiring performance.
-In fact you can find a year-round programme of performances at our very own AMATA on Penryn Campus.
+Whether it’s The Cornish Bank in Falmouth, the Hall for Cornwall in nearby Truro, or the stunning open air theatre, The Minack, you’re never far from an inspiring performance.
+In fact, you can find a year-round programme of performances at our very own AMATA on Penryn Campus.

 There are also a number of vibrant theatre and dance companies throughout Cornwall pushing the boundaries of performance art to great critical and commercial acclaim.
-Look out for productions from the likes of Wildworks, Miracle, Kneehigh and CSCAPE.
+Look out for productions from the likes of Wildworks, Miracle Theatre and Cscape Dance.

 Cornwall is known for its festival calendar.
 Annual events include Boardmasters, the Eden Sessions, The Great Estate Festival, Tropical Pressure and the Cornwall Film Festival.
 But you don’t have to go far to get involved, the International Sea Shanty weekender, Fal River Festival and Real Ale Festival all take place in our very own Falmouth town.